Invisible Rail

 About the Invisible Rail

 The Invisible Rail belongs to the family Rallidae, within the order Gruiformes.
-These birds typically live estimated 5-8 years in the wild..
+These birds typically live average 5-7 years with a max recorded of 10 years.

 How to Identify a Invisible Rail